bharadwajpro/codefundo/README.md

 ## Features
 - Works with or without internet/cellular connection (especially useful when serious natural disasters like Floods, Earthquakes disrupt basic communication system like cell phone towers, fiber optical cables)
-- Secure communication
-- Uses Wi-Fi Direct and has a blockchain like architecture
+- Cross platform (both iOS and android) (**NEW**)
+- Forms a Wi-Fi network with nearby devices even when there is no internet connection.
+- Spam Protection by limiting users to a fixed number of messages (**NEW**)
+- Works even when you don't have the app installed on your phone (**NEW**)
+- Works out of the box without login/registration which is really useful in emergency situations. (**NEW**)
-- Centralized server for keeping the blockchain in sync with other far away nodes
+- Centralized server on Azure for keeping the posts in sync with other far away nodes

 ## Uses
 - Anyone in any part of the world can post news or important announcements in case of a natural disaster.